Vũ Ngọc Nhạ: Assessment

-Nhạ and his spouse, Phạm Thị Nhiệm, were well-known for their integrity and incorruptibility.
+Nhạ and his spouse, Phạm Thị Nhiệm, were well known for their integrity and incorruptibility.
 He never accepted any bribe and refused all the financial assistance proposed by Diệm, Thiệu or the CIA.
 Nhạ's wife have to sell vegetables to assist the family financial status.
 Nhạ's incorruptibility sometimes caused suspicion from anti-communist figures in South Vietnam because "only the Communists have no desire for neither money nor women."
 Ms. Phạm Thị Nhiệm explained: "If we accept their money, we have to work for them.
 If we work for them, that means we betray our Motherland.
 My husband once said: for a Communist, treachery is a taboo."

 Nhạ's ability to impersonate a pro-Saigon, anti-communist figure sometimes surprised his own comrades.
 Mai Chí Thọ commented: "His behavior, voice, personality was the same as a reactionary priest. [...]
 A comrade of us who was able to impersonate our enemy to the level that even we could not detect, that was such a miracle of intelligence ability, that even I myself had never imagined before."
 His impersonation also caused him and his family to be wrongly condemned as a "traitors of the nation".
-Such misunderstandings were only solved after the war when Nhạ's real role became well-known.
+Such misunderstandings were only solved after the war when Nhạ's real role became well known.

 Nhạ was praised for the ability to use "moral" methods for his espionage tasks.
 Hữu Mai, author of the historical novel of Vũ Ngọc Nhạ's activities, commented that while many intelligence agents usually resort to fraud, coercion and tricks to get the information, Nhạ did things in a "human" way.
-He behaved like a moral priest, converted other people, including enemies, by morality and generousity.
+He behaved like a moral priest, converted other people, including enemies, by morality and generosity.
 His deep knowledge and understanding in many aspects gained the admiration and respect of his enemies and many of these enemies came to him for advice.